 - Kibana – data visualization platform.

-Elasticsearch is also schemaless and stores the data in JSON documents (like MongoDB).
-It indexes all fields, it has many capabilities such as performing complicated text queries, highlight text, suggestions, geolocation and more.
+Elasticsearch is also schema-less and stores the data in JSON documents (like MongoDB).
+It indexes all fields and has many capabilities such as performing complicated text queries, as well as highlighting text, suggestions, geolocation, and more.

 It has a restful API and has many clients in many languages.

-In addition to its full text search capabilities, Elasticsearch also supports time series data, and that’s make it is also a very good candidate for monitoring.
+In addition to its full text search capabilities, Elasticsearch also supports time series data, and that makes it also a very good candidate for monitoring.
 Not only that we can perform monitoring, we can also perform full text search on logs.
 It adds another dimension without the need of another database.

 Logstash is a data collector, basically what it does is: